email one@onewithaudio.com

 It was not long after beginning to study the guitar and music that I became fascinated with the sonic possibilities of signal processing.
 With the guitar, it was natural to first explore signal processing through effects pedals.
 I was sparked by 'Guitar Gadgets', a great book by Craig Anderton.
 Eventually, I also became interested in synthesizers, sampling, and software for signal processing, but today I still love analog pedals of yesteryear and the sounds they offer.

-My first recording experience was by accident, with my dad's old reel-to-reel recorder from circa 1970.
+My first recording experience was by accident, with my dad's old reel-to-reel recorder from the early 70s.
 I was playing some of his old tapes, and I found one that was blank.
 I figured out how to record the radio and my records, and then tried recording my guitar.
 It sure didn't sound like my amp.
-Not long after, I discovered a glorious distortion sound from overdriving the machine that was unlike my distortion pedal.
+Not long after, I discovered the glorious distortion sound from overdriving the machine that was quite different from my distortion pedal.
 Even better, there was a knob on the back labeled 'S.O.S.' (sound on sound) that allowed for overdubbing.
 It was transformative, both adding to my favorite songs and experimenting with my own ideas.
-Thirty-five years later, after hours of research, I rediscovered that the tape machine was an Allied model TD-1095; I knew it as soon as I saw it.
+After hours of research, I recently remembered the tape machine, an Allied model TD-1095.